Last date modified: 2026-May-22

 Confirm Perfection

 Perfection means all of the components of the request have been met according to policy and the request can be routed to the office responsible for researching documents.
-Click the Confirm Perfection button to get started.
+Click Confirm Perfection to get started.
+The Confirm Perfection modal opens.

 The confirm perfection screen is where you declare if the request is perfected or not perfected.